 Jim Syvertsen, co-founder stated,

 "Charline brings a wealth of experience in grant and contract administration as well as community collaboration.
-Her skills will allow us to grow the the next level and serve a greater number of people who are blind and visually impaired.
+Her skills will allow us to grow the next level and serve a greater number of people who are blind and visually impaired.

-this year VIPS will move forward with implementation of Title VII grant that will allow the organization to expand services to individuals 55 years and older. with severe vision issues or are totally blind and home bound.
+This year VIPS will move forward with implementation of Title VII grant that will allow the organization to expand services to individuals 55 years and older. with severe vision issues or are totally blind and home bound.